 - The most emotionally expressive person influences the other: being emotionally expressive helps influence other people’s mood.
 This is important information for frame control.

-- Good teams produce more than the mere sum of its parts: and emotional intelligence is key in developing well-functioning and harmonious teams
+- Good teams produce more than the mere sum of their parts: and emotional intelligence is key in developing well-functioning and harmonious teams

 - In many areas, others know us better, so always ask for feedback